-Attached Appendixes Include:
+Attached Appendixes include:

-- 1. Biblical basis for ordination
+- 1. Biblical Basis for Ordination

 - 2. Documents to be prepared for the Ministerial Guidance Committee

 - a.
-Statement of your Conversion and Call to Ministry
+A statement on your conversion and call to ministry

 - b.
-Statement of Faith
+Your statement of faith

 - c.
-Statement of Pastoral Leadership
+A statement on your understanding of pastoral leadership

 - 3. Ordination Vows

 - 4. Converge (BGC) Affirmation of Faith

-- 5. Affirmation of Ministerial Ethics in Converge
+- 5. Affirmation of Ministerial Ethics in Converge/CONVERGE NORTH CENTRAL

 - 6. Sample Letter Calling an Ordination Council

 - 7. Sample Credentials

+- 8. Sample Ordination Service